 This Complete Streets Policy aims to enhance the quality of life in Central Ohio through improvements to transportation safety, equity, mobility, accessibility, connectivity, sustainability, and resiliency as well as public health and economic vitality.
-This vision will be implemented through street design that is context sensitive and incorporates principles and practices that focus the function of a street around the movement of people, balance mobility for everyone, and minimize negative impacts on the environment.
+This vision will be implemented through street design that is context sensitive and incorporates principles and practices that focus the function of a street around the safe movement of people, balancing mobility for everyone with safe and appropriate travel speeds.